jeffreyiacono/ETL/README.md

   e.etl do |e, lbound, ubound|
     # The etl block is the main part of the framework.
 Note: there are
-    # two extra args with the incrementer - "lbound" and "ubound"
+    # two extra args with the iterator - "lbound" and "ubound"
     #
     # "lbound" is the lower bound of the current iteration.
 When iterating
     # from 0 to 10 and stepping by 2, the lbound would equal 2 on the